Religious Lecture Series

 Joseph Cardinal Bernardin Lecture

 The Bernardin Lecture brings prominent Catholic theologians to campus to discuss faith-related issues.
-The series honors the late Cardinal Bernardin of the Chicago archdiocese, who died in 1996, 10 days before he was scheduled to speak at the College.
+The series honors the late Cardinal Bernardin of the Chicago archdiocese, who died in 1996, 10 days before he was scheduled to speak at the University.

 - Sister Helen Prejean